 The main goal of this program is to strengthen the BCMA's role in curriculum development at Bowdoin College, rather than faculty research.
-A scheduled workshop will be held from May 29-31, 2013, during which time participants will be introduced to methods of developing students' skills of visual analysis, conceiving of Museum-based assignments and the processes and benefits of faculty-curated exhibitions, among other opportunities.
+A scheduled workshop will be held in May 2014, during which time participants will be introduced to methods of developing students' skills of visual analysis, conceiving of Museum-based assignments and the processes and benefits of faculty-curated exhibitions, among other opportunities.
 Faculty will also schedule additional meeting times during the summer to work individually with Museum staff to select works of art from the permanent collection that can be used for class visits for an upcoming course or exhibition.

 The BCMA especially welcomes applications that include: